drusellers/book/README.md

 > Architecture is the decisions that you wish you could get right early in a project, but that you are not necessarily more likely to get them right than any other.
 >
 > <cite>Ralph Johnson</cite>

+---

+> islands of conscious power in this ocean of unconscious co-operation like lumps of better coagulating in a pail of buttermilk
+>
+> <cite> D. H. Robertson</cite>